-What is one on one meetings
+What is one on one meetings?

 One-on-one meetings are meetings where the manager and the employee engage in a one-to-one conversation.
 They are regular and reasonably courteous meetings.
-One-on-one meetings are the most important meetings between managers and employees because they involve a performance report and an open and direct exchange that includes both the manager and the employee.
+One-on-one meetings are the most important meetings between managers and employees because they involve a performance report and an open and direct conversation that includes both the manager and the employee.

 Importance of one on one meeting